Blanton Parent Handbook

 The Blanton Attendance Committee will review all absences.
 If a student has established a questionable pattern of absences, the school Attendance Committee may also require a physician’s or clinic’s statement of illness after a single day’s absence as a condition of classifying the absence as one for which there are extenuating circumstances.
 In these cases, a parent note will no longer be accepted as documentation.

-Absence makeup work may be requested through the classroom teacher.
-Teachers will make every effort to provide the work for students who are absent.
+When a student is absent, work can be made up but students miss the quality instruction provided by our staff which may not involve paper/pencil tasks. with the .
+For this reason, all students should be in school every day unless they are ill.
+However, when an absence is needed, makeup work may be requested through the classroom teacher.
+Teachers will. make every effort to provide the work for students who are absent.
 The student has the number of days absent plus 1 to complete the work.
 Requests can be made through a note, verbal request by the student, or through the teacher’s voicemail or email.

 Arrival and Dismissal Procedures

-- Bus/Day Care drop-off is in the front of the school.
+- Bus/Day Care drop-off is also in the front of the school.

 All students should report to the following designated areas if they arrive prior to 7:30 a.m.: